 The making of Stranger Things: old-school artistry meets the latest in VFX pipeline tech

-Want to try Katana out for yourself?
-Get a free 30-day trial of the toolset.
+Want to try out Nuke Studio for yourself?
+Get a free trial.

 If you already have the toolset, be sure to check out this must-see webinar on getting the most of Nuke Studio by Juan Salazar - Online editing in Nuke Studio: tips, tricks and best practices.

 Nuke Studio is really a production hub, and until you have something like this in-house, you don’t realise you need it.